BAM (magazine): Relaunch

 In 2011, BAM returned as an online magazine at BAMmagazine.com, operated by Dennis Erokan.

 Bammies

-In 1977, Erokan founded the Bay Area Music Awards, better known as the Bammies, a yearly awards show for musicians in the San Francisco Bay Area.
+In 1977, Erokan founded the Bay Area Music Awards, better known as the Bammies, a yearly award show for musicians in the San Francisco Bay Area.
 Winners were voted on by BAM's readers.
 In 1998, the Bammies name was changed to the California Music Awards.
 In March 2018, there was a Bammies Reunion Concert in San Francisco.